alrayyes/wordpress-formula/README.rst

 wordpress-formula
 =================

 A saltstack formula to install and configure WordPress on Debian, Ubuntu, and RHEL.
+Modified to work with multisite.

 .. note::